How to write a personal statement that stands out

 Get some support writing your personal statement

-There are many ways you can get help with writing your personal statement; You can visit the Get into Teaching site to watch some video tips on the application process or visit the UCAS website to read their tips for effective personal statements.
+There are many ways you can get help with writing your personal statement; You can visit the Get into Teaching site to watch some video tips on the application process or to read their tips for effective personal statements.

 The Get into Teaching service also has a team of Teacher Training Advisors who can support you with your application, the link to register for their support is below.
 Alternatively, if you’d prefer to speak to someone in person you can attend local information evenings where providers will be happy to help.